Should I buy a seasons pass at the early-bird rate?

 What uniform will I get?

 All staff are supplied with a uniform to suit the requirements of their particular job.
-Staff working outdoors will be provided with the appropriate footwear required for their particular role, however we do suggest considering bringing your own pair of appropriate shoes for getting out and about in your own time.
+Because we work in an alpine environment we suggest all staff bring a pair of appropriate shoes for being outside and in the elements.
+This includes indoor staff that may be asked to help outdoors and will need to walk around the ski areas.
 Staff will need to supply their own under layers such as thermal underwear and socks.
 We have Icebreaker items available at a discounted price.
 Ski and Snowboard Instructors, Ski Patrollers and Trail Safety Crew/Terrain Park Crew, must also supply their own ski/board equipment.
 Allowances are paid in addition to wages to contribute towards the extra cost of these items.
 Uniforms are supplied for the duration of employment only and must be returned when employment ceases.

 What happens if I have an accident?
 Accident Cover (ACC)